HerBernie/Selenium_Crawler_Amazon/README.md

 The seller's name, merchant id, and marketplace id should be in *merchantId.json*.

-Write results to Excell through *openpyxl* module.
+Write results to Excel through *openpyxl* module.